abdulazizorazbaev/Calculator/README.md

 # Calculator
-Calculator was developed in Python
+Calculator was developed in Python with PyQt5 module